 Using state-of-the-art technology to design and construct appropriate courseware support and curricula.
 Topics include the use of authoring software, optical technologies, ISD (Instructional Systems Design) models and strategies geared towards proper courseware design.
-Required for Instructional Technology Program.

-EDUCATION-585.
+ED-585.
 INTEGRATING TECHNOLOGY INTO THE CURRICULUM

 The course will present models of instructional design to provide a theoretical framework in the application and integration of microcomputer technology into the K-12 curriculum.
-Participants will develop a portfolio of computergenerated materials for their classroom.
+Participants will develop a portfolio of computer-generated materials for their classroom.
 Required for the Classroom Technology, Special Education, and Educational Development and Strategies Programs.